WeCanDoBetter/phenomenal-ai/README.md

 ##### `new Actor(name: string, { template?: string, persona?: Persona, knowledge?: Knowledge, memory?: Memory })`

 Initializes a new instance of the `Actor` class.
+If no template is provided, the default template will be used.

 ```typescript
 const actor = new Actor("John", {